-A few weeks ago, I visited First Love Children’s Home (orphanage) located in Nairobi.
+A few weeks ago, I visited First Love Children’s Home (orphanage) located in Karen, Kenya.
 First Love International has locations all over the world: Malawi (Africa); Central Asia (Nepal & India); Southeast Asia (Philippines, Indonesia, Taiwan); Europe (Ukraine) and South America (Columbia & Peru) (First Love International, 2017).
 The home in Kenya is run by a Kenyan man named Chris and his wife.

 The number of orphans and vulnerable children is estimated to be around 2.8 million, in Kenya.
 This calculates to be around 47% of children and mostly from HIV/AIDS which has been declared to be a national disaster.
 The government and other stakeholders have come up with interventions to the effort to address this specific situation but the challenge is that many remain unreached and the situation “demands for targeted and more sustainable and concerted synergy focused on addressing the plight” (Waweru, 2016).

-We asked Chris where the funding comes from for a place like this and he said from private individuals from the US.
+We asked Chris where the funding comes from for a place like this and he said from private individuals from the United States.
 What I appreciated so much about this organization is that normally when a child reaches 18, according to the Kenyan’s Children Department, they need to leave the property.
 Yet, First Love built a place called the Daraja House where children can live once they reach 18.
 We were told that due to the circumstances that these children come from that they are not ready to return back to the slums, so this place is more of a transition house for them.

 First Love International.
 (2017).
 First Love International in Kenya.
 Retrieved from http://www.firstloveinternational.com/ministry/kenya/